whitneyburton/portfolios/students/1611-front/marissa-reinke/20170112-marissa-reinke-m1.markdown

 ## Areas of Emphasis

-I setout to get back into a school mindset and schedule and get the most out of my resources.
-More importanlty, I wanted to obtain a strong foundation and begin to build my confidence with coding.
+In this program my primary goal was to build up my foundation for front-end development that would give me a strong base to carry through this program as well as through my career.
+My secondary goal was to get back into a solid routine and school mindset.
+After working in a job that was not challenging I was a little worried about switching back into a mindset for learning and critical thinking.
+My final goal was to begin to build a community of like-minded individuals - a major reason Turing was my final choice was because of this emphasis of community.

 ## Rubric Scores